CARDIOMYOPATHY is a disease of the heart muscle — “cardio” means heart, “myo” means muscle, and “pathy” means disease.

 The aims of CMANZ are to

-- Provide support, information, and advocacy for individuals impacted by cardiomyopathy including patients, families, and caregivers
+- Provide support, information, and advocacy for individuals impacted by cardiomyopathy including those living with cardiomyopathy, families, and caregivers

 - Promote knowledge and understanding of cardiomyopathy among the public, healthcare professionals, and stakeholders